rocel/AndroidDrawableGenerator/README.md

 How to use:
 -----------
-Just drag your XHDPI folder on the app, it will generate for you the LDPI, MDPI and HDPI folders!
+Just drag your XHDPI folder or image into the app, it will generate for you the LDPI, MDPI and HDPI folders!